calebh94/Wolfsim/README.md

 * *RunWolfsim*
     * The functions for running single cases, or batch cases of the simulation.
      Functions are also available for storing data in the simulation using the mesa datacollector class.
+* *utils*
+    * Additional functions needed throughout the other three modules.
 ## Data
 * Elevation Files
     * The file defining the elevation in feet of the area of interest.